soccerGB/MSIExperiment/ProxyPolicyL2Bridge/Readme.md

 # How it works
 Basically, this approach handles all the network setup outside of the Docker control.
 1. Setup a L2Bridge hnsNetwork
     - Create a hnsNetowork
     - Create a gateway hnsEndpoint off above L2bridge network and bind it into the host networking compartment (1) before enabling its ip forwarding
 2. Launch the proxycontainer and create a hnsEndpoint before attaching it to the container instance’s corresponding compartment
 3. Locate the ip address of the proxycontainer  (proxycontainer _ip)
 4. Launch a clientcontainer and create a hnsEndpoint before attaching it to the container instance’s corresponding compartment
 5. Setup a proxy policy on clientcontainer’s hsnEndpoint
-i.
-Locate a clientcontainer’s hsnEndpoint id ii.
-Create a proxy policy
+  - Locate a clientcontainer’s hsnEndpoint id
+  - Create a proxy policy
 New-HnsProxyPolicy -Destination "proxycontainer _ip" -OutboundNat $true -DestinationPrefix 169.254.169.254 -DestinationPort 80  -Endpoints hsnEndpointId

 - Pros: